Native to the tropical rainforest of the Caribbean, Philodendron Subhastatum is a plant that can boost the aesthetic charms of your house.

 Philodendron Subhastatum does not require much pruning because it naturally sheds old and decayed leaves.

-If you need to groom the plant, use a sterilized pruning shear to trim yellowed, brown, and decayed leaves throughout the growing season.
+If you need to groom the plant, use a sterilized pruning shear to trim yellowed, decayed, and brown leaves throughout the growing season.

 Propagation Methods for Philodendron Subhastatum